GyutaeKim1/Gyutae_2025/index.md

 # Rock Paper Scissors Game

-Here is a simple Rock, Paper, Scissors game you can play directly in your browser!
+<span style="color: yellow;">Here is a simple Rock, Paper, Scissors game you can play directly in your browser!</span>

 ## Instructions

-Click on one of the buttons below to make your choice.
-The computer will then make its choice, and you'll see the result.
+<span style="color: red;">Click on one of the buttons below to make your choice.
+The computer will then make its choice, and you'll see the result.</span>

 <div id="game">
     <button onclick="play('rock')">Rock</button>